-One way this is happening is through the React Native Community Organization and the Lean Core Effort.
-Lorenzo describes what these two are doing and how it is helping React Native developers and maintainers alike build better Apple iOS and Android.
+One way this is happening is through the React Native Community Organizationa and the Lean Core Effort.
+Lorenzo describes what these two are doing and how it is helping react native developers and maintainers alike.
 Their efforts are providing a safety net for users while also removing some of the stress that maintainers carry.

-The panel considers why it is more important for React Native to have sustainable open source than for other platforms.
+The panel considers why it is more important for React Native to have sustainable opensource than other platforms.
 Other frameworks are just now coming to the realization of how demanding being a maintainer can be, where React Native maintainers have been struggling with this problem for years.
-The panel discusses how much more complicated it is for React Native because of its cross-platform nature--working in both Apple iOS and Android.
-Lorenzo invites anyone who would like to help with this problem to the GitHub repo dedicated to solving this problem.
+The panel discusses how much more complicated it is for React Native because of its cross-platform nature.
+Lorenze invites anyone who would like to help with this problem to the GitHub repo dedicated to solving this problem.

 The panel gives advice for choosing companies to work for.
 Josh advises choosing a place that optimizes learning.
 Charles advises prioritizing the top things you want out of the job.
 He points out how priorities change when you reach a certain point in your career and salary matters less and job satisfaction matters more.